 - Ideally, campus responses to a crisis begins before there is media attention.
-College and university administrators and key communicators have the responsibility to recognize the emergence of a potential crisis. - You all know the types of problems on college campuses that currently trigger public attention and scrutiny: campus violence including sexual assault, and especially gun violence; student protests; racial and other discrimination incidents; data breaches and scandal involving campus administration, coaches or athletes. - The 2020 presidential race could produce crisis incidents.
+College and university administrators and key communicators have the responsibility to recognize the emergence of a potential crisis. - You all know the types of problems on college campuses that currently trigger public attention and scrutiny: campus violence including sexual assault, and especially gun violence; bomb threats; student protests; racial and other discrimination incidents; data breaches and scandal involving campus administration, coaches or athletes. - Every year brings new forms of opportunities for crisis.
+This year, of course, it's COVID-19 outbreaks and unpopularity of COVID-19 protection measures. - Using campus email address to send pornography to Canada. - It doesn't have to be your campuses' conduct.